 In the past, e-plastic was shredded or baled, before being exported.
 E-scrap companies got very low prices for selling the material, but didn’t have to spend much on processing it.
 With some investment in processing operations, Riise noted, there is the potential for greater financial return on the material.

 “As you maximize the value of the material by going from mixed plastics to flakes, purified flakes to pellets, you increase the value and you actually have the potential to improve profitability,” Riise said.
-(Riise and several colleagues wrote a feature story in E-Scrap News last year laying out that profitability structure.)
+(Riise and several colleagues wrote a feature story last year for E-Scrap News, sister publication to Plastics Recycling Update, laying out that profitability structure.)

 Density sorting, electrostatic separation, optical sorting, X-ray transmission, near infrared and other tools are key to purifying recovered e-plastics and boosting the material’s value , Riise said.